MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2022-release-notes.md

 #### Help

 When you execute `setup /HELP` the information returned does not include the new `/AZUREEXTENSION` feature.
-Complete information about the features available in `setup` are at [Install SQL Server on Windows from the command prompt](../database-engine/install-windows/install-sql-server-from-the-command-prompt.md).
+Complete information for `setup` is at [Install SQL Server on Windows from the command prompt](../database-engine/install-windows/install-sql-server-from-the-command-prompt.md).

 #### Localized language interface